selisanaalvin/BlindNavigatorHelper/README.md

 - Mouse Hover AssistanceProvides real-time details about the location of the mouse cursor.

-  Example: "Mouse at: x=150, y=300, on element: Submit Button."
+- Click Feedback Speaks out the name or description of the element clicked.

-- Click FeedbackSpeaks out the name or description of the element clicked.
+- Keypress Feedback Speaks out the key pressed for instant feedback.

-Example: "Clicked on: Login Button."
+**Notes**

-- Keypress FeedbackSpeaks out the key pressed for instant feedback.
+  - install .Net 8

-Example: "Key pressed: Enter."
+  - Give the application to have access allowing for your computer to talk.